 What’s Not Included

-Food and drinks (lunch break is included in the schedule but meals are at your own expense)
+Food and drinks (a lunch break is in the schedule; meals at your own cost)

 Good to Know